xehp/hello_world_stm32/hello_stm32/STM32F3/readme.txt

 Base Product Number: STM32F303

-To compile for this device (in addition to the ones we already do) we need:
+To compile for this device (in addition to the ones we already have) we need:
 1) HAL Driver header files.
 2) CMSIS device include

 Clone this repository:
 https://github.com/STMicroelectronics/STM32CubeF3.git
+An easy way is to simply copy the folder "Drivers" from there to here.
-We do not need all files from there.
-These are needed:
+Although we do not need all files from there.
+These files are needed:
-	Drivers/STM32CubeF3/STM32F3xx_HAL_Driver/Inc/
-	Drivers/CMSIS/Device/ST/STM32F3xx/Include/
+	Drivers/STM32CubeF3/STM32F3xx_HAL_Driver/Inc/*
+	Drivers/CMSIS/Device/ST/STM32F3xx/Include/*
 	Drivers/CMSIS/Device/ST/STM32F3xx/Source/Templates/system_stm32f3xx.c
-	Drivers/CMSIS/Device/ST/STM32F3xx/Source/Templates/gcc/
+	Drivers/CMSIS/Device/ST/STM32F3xx/Source/Templates/gcc/*
+Compare with respective folder for STM32L4 if its not clear where the files shall go.

 Now we need to know what STM32F303K8T6 is called in the HAL header files.
 It will be something like STM32F303x4/6/8 or STM32F303xB/C/E but we need to know which is is.
 So looking in "STM32F3/CMSIS/Device/ST/STM32F3xx/Include/stm32f3xx.h" we see this:
 	/* #define STM32F301x8 */   /*!< STM32F301K6, STM32F301K8, STM32F301C6, STM32F301C8, STM32F301R6 and STM32F301R8 Devices */
 	/* #define STM32F302x8 */   /*!< STM32F302K6, STM32F302K8, STM32F302C6, STM32F302C8, STM32F302R6 and STM32F302R8 Devices */
 	/* #define STM32F302xC */   /*!< STM32F302CB, STM32F302CC, STM32F302RB, STM32F302RC, STM32F302VB and STM32F302VC Devices */